 Beam Hall dormitory housing units are designated as term/semester housing, and residents are required to vacate residence hall rooms at the end of the spring semester or upon leaving the University.
 This includes removal of all personal belongings and finding alternative housing until classes resume in the fall.
 All other student housing is school-year designated housing.
-The earliest move-in date will be established by the Columbia Lead Housing Coordinator or his/her designee based on the official commencement of the fall semester and outstanding maintenance requirements.
+The earliest move-in date will be established by the Columbia Business Office staff based on the official commencement of the fall semester and outstanding maintenance requirements.
 The prescribed move-out date is immediately following commencement.